SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/slack-source.md

 ## Troubleshoot

-Collecting realtime Slack messages from Slack channels and understanding the C2C polling interval is a common question.
+Collecting real-time Slack messages from Slack channels and understanding the C2C polling interval is a common question.

 The C2C is limited in the number of API calls it can make to the Slack API documented in the [Slack API rate limits page](https://api.slack.com/docs/rate-limits).
 The C2C will gather a list of your non-archived Slack channels and collect new messages from each channel for the polling interval.
 The default polling interval is 5 minutes.
 The rate limits on the Slack API for these endpoints use their "Web API Tier 3" limit, which is 50 requests per minute.